 - Comprehensive art programs for all grades (theatre arts, music, ceramics, ballroom dance, etc.)

-- YMCA weekly physical education program for all grades
+- Weekly supplemental physical education program for all grades

 - All supplies and equipment for Science Lab, as well as hands-on experiments/instruction from Professor Egghead

-- Field trips for each grade (TK/K/1st enjoy mobile field trips (Mad Science, etc)
+- Field trips for each grade (TK/K/1st enjoy mobile field trips (Mad Science, Wildlife Learning Center, etc.)

 - Campus beautification projects

 The PTO membership votes on the budget for the following school year at the May meeting.